Employer of Record Service in Latin America

 - 180 days in Mexico,

 Typically, this period is sufficient to evaluate the skills and assess the new hire’s performance.
-We at Alcor guarantee only high-quality tech talent, with 98.6% of our hires passing probation with flying colors.
+At Alcor, we ensure top-tier tech talent through our EOR and tech recruitment service, with 98.6% of hires successfully passing probation.
 In the rare case that someone doesn’t meet your expectations, we provide a replacement at no additional charge.

 Types of leaves in Latin America